 A template Evaluation Quality Assessment grid and explanatory notes are also available for reference.
 Note that the EQA grid must be attached to all terms of reference of evaluations commissioned by UNFPA administrative units.

-This report present the results of the evaluation quality assessment (EQA) completed by the Evaluation Branch in 2012 and covering evaluations conducted in 2010 and 2011.
-Part 1 presents the results of the 2012 EQA performed by the Evaluation Branch; part 2 presents the results of a survey of all country offices that conducted a CPE in 2010 and 2011.
+This report present the results of the evaluation quality assessment (EQA) completed by the Evaluation Office in 2012 and covering evaluations conducted in 2010 and 2011.
+Part 1 presents the results of the 2012 EQA performed by the Evaluation Office; part 2 presents the results of a survey of all country offices that conducted a CPE in 2010 and 2011.
 The online "CPE survey" included questions on: the planning and management of CPEs as well as the resources committed to CPEs by country offices.
 Part 3 of the report consits of a set of overall conclusions and recommendations derived from both exercises.